jbaron/cats/README.md

 cd cats
 ```

-Install NW.js, TypeScript, Jake and the module dependencies:
+Install NW.js, TypeScript and the module dependencies:

 ```
 npm install -g nwjs
-npm install -g jake
 npm install
 ```

-Use one of the following to build:
+Then run the following to build:

 ```
-jake lib/main.js            # Builds the main frontend module for CATS jake lib/tsworker.js        # Builds the Web workers module jake clean                  # Cleans the compiler output, declare files, and tests jake default                # Builds the full CATS application jake dist                   # build a distribution file (only works on OSX/Linux) jake -T                     # List the above commands.
+npm run build
 ```

 ## Configuration

-CATS will look for a file in the project directory called: ".settings/config.json".
-If found, CATS will use the values configured in this file, otherwise it will use some sensible default values.
+CATS will look for tsconfig files in the directory opened from th IDE.
+If found, CATS will use the values configured in this file.
-You can edit this file (or the default values if you don't have this file yet) from the main menu.
+Otherise it will create this file in the root directory.

 ## Goals